 Whilst travelling throughout the states and the UK, I was frequently asked which type of beer I was into in which I would bluntly answer “Whatever is on sale”.
 I was quickly shown that, there are many other options, delicious exciting options.
 From there I was opened to the world of craft beer and the amazing flavours that you can experience.

-The breweries: Cargo Brewery has been running the former Waitiri Creek Wines church hall, turned tasting room for the last year and a half.
-The beautiful setting is in the secluded Gibbston valley with few buildings visible.
+Cargo Brewery has been running the former Waitiri Creek Wines church hall, turned tasting room for the last year and a half.
+This beautiful setting is in the secluded Gibbston valley with few buildings visible.
 Cargo has a world class kitchen with a selection of Waitiri Creek Wines and the very popular Cargo Beers.
 An exclusive feature for Hop On Beer Tours is the Food & Beer match a highlight of the trip.
 Merin & Jenny from Cargo will talk you through the taste of their beer and how it matches with the four provided dishes and includes a delicious Pale Ale.

-There are other small microbreweries around such as Lake & Wood Brewery which was recently featured in the Mind & Food Magazine along side Oprah, Arrowtown Brewing co and Queenstown Brewers.
+There are other small microbreweries around such as Lake & Wood Brewery which was recently featured in the Mind & Food Magazine.
+Alongside Oprah, Arrowtown Brewing co and Queenstown Brewers.
 Their beer is featured in great restaurants in and around Arrowtown and also plenty of bars in Queenstown.

 Altitude Brewery is Queenstown’s big award winner.
 They recently had a sticky date brown ale entered in at New Zealand’s largest beer festival, Beervana in Wellington which finished in the top 10 for it’s category.
 Altitudes beer is featured frequently all over the Wakatipu basin.
 It’s in many of the Gibbston Valley wineries, often at Smith’s Craft Beer House, Arrowtown’s Fork & Tap and Atlas, as well as the ice rink and many bars around town.
 Altitude has a beautiful Brewery located at the Frankton Marina which looks out over the Remarkables and probably is one of the best microbreweries in the country.
-Their Goldpanners Profit Larger and their Persistent High Hefewizen are my two favourite Altitude Beers.
+Their Goldpanners Profit Larger and their Persistent High Hefeweizen are my two favourite Altitude Beers.

-Canyon’s Food & Beer Company has opened in June and is located on the Shotover River right beside the worlds most famous jet boat ride.
+Canyon’s Food & Beer Company has opened in June and is located on the Shotover River right beside the world’s most famous jet boat ride.
 An amazing location and a large kitchen and brewery which is a real asset for Arthurs Point & Queenstown.
 As a dark beer man, I would have to choose Canyon’s Porter as my favourite.

 Opened on the same week as HOBTQ, Searchlight brewery was also started by a young chap named Lewis.
 His beer has taken off and the tasting room is frequently full.
-With 6 exciting beers on tap including a Saison, Spiced Winter Ale and the all classics, it’s a great spot, hidden in Queenstown’s industrial area it’s not a spot any tourists stumble across.
+With 6 exciting beers on tap including a Saison, Spiced Winter Ale and the all classics, it’s a great spot.
+Hidden in Queenstown’s industrial area it’s not a spot any tourists stumble across.
 It’s a real locals delight.

-The tour: The tour is a great afternoon activity.
+This New Zealand beer tour is a great afternoon activity.
 Not only is it exposing visitors to great local beer, it’s driving you through places that you would otherwise not experience.
 Touring at slow pace with 3 stops over around 4 hours, so time is ample.
 Being born and raised in Queenstown, I’m passionate about the area and love people having a good time here.
 Showcasing Queenstown is a joy of mine.

 Check out merchandise that the hosts have to offer and if you’re still curious, feel free to sample some more beer after your tasting.
 The highlights of the trip are the beer and food matched lunch, the brewery tour and the opportunity to take photos at different stops along the way.
 After the trip if you still have a thirst, grab a try before your buy tasting at Smith’s Craft Beer House located in central Queenstown.